Sitecore/Sitecore.Demo.Edge/docs/discover.md

 ### Upload

+If you only modified one of the CSV feed file and you want to use a previously generated CSV file for the other feed, you must ensure that the file modified date is different from the last upload that was done.
+To do that, open the file in a text editor and save it without any changes.

 Using an SFTP client:

 1. Connect to the Play Summit Sitecore Discover FTP server.
    1. URL and credentials available in Sitecore Discover > Developer Resources > API Hosts > Legacy SFTP DNS.
-2. Upload the CSV files to the `/upload` folder.
-Both category and product feed files need to be present on every upload.
+2. Upload all the CSV files to the `/upload` folder.
+Both category and product feed files need to have a newer modified date at every upload.
 Override the existing files.